All memory allocation for a data node is performed when the node

 cannot be set concurrently with it; if

 config.ini configuration file, the

 MaxNoOfLocalScans parameters are all

-deprecated in NDB 8.0; you should expect them to be removed from
+deprecated; you should expect them to be removed from a future

 The transaction memory resource contains a large number of memory pools.
 Each memory pool represents an object type and contains a set of objects; each pool includes a reserved part allocated to the pool at startup; this reserved memory is never returned to shared global memory.
 Reserved records are found using a data structure having only a single level for fast retrieval, which means that a number of records in each pool should be reserved.
 The number of reserved records in each pool has some impact on performance and reserved memory allocation, but is generally necessary only in certain very advanced use cases to set the reserved sizes explicitly.

 The size of the reserved part of the pool can be controlled by setting the following configuration parameters:

 For any of the parameters just listed that is not set explicitly

 calculated as 25% of the corresponding maximum setting.
 For